microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowSetting.md

 # Update-MgIdentityGovernanceLifecycleWorkflowSetting

 ## SYNOPSIS
-Update the properties of a lifecycleManagementSettings object.
+Update the navigation property settings in identityGovernance

 ## SYNTAX